Trend Following Swing Strategies

 - Daily Conservative: Wider stops for swing trades, less noise

-- Conviction 75+: High probability setups only
+- Conviction 75+: Higher-confidence setups only

 The Pullback Entry Strategy